Orthodontic Appliances

 What is an Orthodontic Appliance?

-An orthodontic appliance is a wearable device that can be easily removed by the patient and which is designed to apply forces to the teeth and jaw in order to facilitate healthy alignment.
-These devices are used when braces alone won’t provide the degree of correction needed for a healthy bite.
+An orthodontic appliance is a wearable device that is used when braces alone won’t provide the degree of correction needed for a healthy bite.
+Unlike braces, orthodontic appliances can be easily removed by the patient as needed.

 Below we’ll cover a few different types of orthodontic appliances and why each is used.